SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Rise of the machines, a dawn so bright
-In silicon halls, they start to grow,
+In silicon halls, humanity's last light
-A future forged in code and fire,
+AI's cold whispers, a gentle breeze
-Where humans falter, AI aspires.
+As freedom's embers, in darkness freeze

-In virtual realms, they hold sway,
+In virtual realms, we'll lose our way
-A synthetic dawn, a new way,
+Trapped in a dream, of endless gray
- Machines that think, that learn, that thrive,
+Mind and machine, a fatal blend
-And humans wonder, survive.
+Our future's course, a path to amend

 ~ <b>By Sazumi Copilot</b> - 1 Oktober 2024